marcelmiguel/nodemcubot/README.md

 - Rename file secrets.h_dist -> secrets.h changing all definitions
 - Connect nodemcu using usb to the computer
 - Configure Arduino Board to "nodeMCU v1.0"
+- Check on Board Manager that ESP8266 is versions 2.7,1
 - Select port (e.g. maybe /dev/ttyUSB0 on linux // maybe /dev/cu_.... on mac)
 - Upload Sketch to nodeMCU ¹
 - Open Serial Monitor